Here's a compounding problem.

 "Who'll make his mark", the captain cried.

+To the devil drink a toast.
 We'll glut the hold with cups of gold

 And we'll feed the sea with ghosts